Managed switches can play an essential role in your overall network health. But, do you know enough about them to make the right decisions?

 In a nutshell, these are the benefits of having a managed switch with power capability:

-Now that you know what makes an efficient managed switch, and how you can protect your network with them, let's imagine the following situation:
+You've learned what makes an efficient managed switch and how you can protect your network with them.
+Now let's imagine the following situation:

 Your remote site begins to overheat.
-Your switch is at the site, but it's just a switch - so it can't alert you.
+Your remote site begins to overheat.
+Your switch is at the site, but not even the best cheap managed switches can send you alerts.
 You have no idea the temperature is steadily rising and it eventually reaches a critical point, causing your valuable equipment to shut down and even fry.
 You finally realize the damage when your customers start calling and complaining about the disruption to their service.

 Imagine if you had known the temperature was rising before it damaged equipment and crippled your network?
 Having this power could be the difference between one giant headache and preventing a critical outage.